All Episodes

 This debate is uncivil.

-This this debate is just not nice.
+This debate is just not nice.

-You're the problem here, because you're sounding hateful and spiteful and extreme and mean in this sort of stuff.
+You're the problem here because you're sounding hateful and spiteful and extreme and mean in this sort of stuff.

 And there's a technique to this.